encse/encse/README.md

 📫 Contact me at [LinkedIn](https://www.linkedin.com/in/ncsdavid/) for more serious business or [Twitter](https://twitter.com/encse) for fun stuff.

-🏠  The arcade is always open for a quick round of pac-man at my homepage [csokavar.hu](https://csokavar.hu/about).
+🏠  The arcade is always open for a quick round of pac-man at [csokavar.hu](https://csokavar.hu/about).
 You can also `finger @csokavar.hu` for the latest news.